 Moira Shire includes four major towns; Cobram, Nathalia, Numurkah and Yarrawonga and 22 smaller communities: Barmah, Bearii, Bundalong, Burramine, Invergordon, Kaarimba, Katamatite, Katunga, Koonoomoo, Kotupna, Lake Rowan, Peechelba, Picola, St James, Strathmerton, Tungamah, Waaia, Wilby, Wunghnu, Yabba North, Yalca and Yarroweyah.

-Moira Shire‘s current population is approximately 28,000 people.
-Of these 49.7% are male and 50.3% are female.
-Aboriginal and Torres Strait Islander people make up 1.4% of the population.
-In Moira Shire, 85.1% of people were born in Australia, which is considerably higher than the state and national result.
-In the Shire, 79.1% of people had both parents born in Australia and 12.6% of people had both parents born overseas.
-Most Moira Shire residents (90.5%) speak only English at home, with Italian, Arabic and Punjabi the most common non-English languages.
-The median age of Moira‘s population is 44 years, which is higher than the state and national median of 37 years.
-Children aged 0 - 14 years make up19.3% of the population and people aged 65 years and over make up 21.6% of the population.
+Moira Shire‘s current population is approximately 29,000 people.
+Of these 49.8% are male and 50.2% are female.
+Aboriginal and / or Torres Strait Islander people make up 1.7% of the population.
+In Moira Shire, 81.7% of people were born in Australia, which is considerably higher than the State and National result.
+Most Moira Shire residents (87.9%) speak only English at home, with Italian, Arabic and Punjabi the most common non-English languages.
+The median age of Moira‘s population is 47 years, which is higher than the State and National medians of 37 and 38 years, respectively.
+Children aged 0 - 14 years make up 17.7% of the population and people aged 65 years and over make up 25.0% of the population.

 This website contains demographic insights for Moira Shire.
 For further information regarding Moira’s diverse community, please contact Moira Shire Council Community Development Unit.